WolfAnto/Valorant-Xp-Bot/README.md

 # Instructions

-1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)
+1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +) If doesn't work with Python 3.9.0 try with Python 3.8.5

 2- Open _PackageInstaller.bat as admin to install dependencies using pip.